stuyam/stuyam.com/_posts/2025-10-30-load-more-with-pagy-and-turbo.md

 og_image: "load-more-with-pagy-and-turbo.png"
 ---

 I have been working on my app [Friends Weekly](https://friendsweekly.com) for a while now.
 It's a new form of "Small Room" social media to stay in touch with the people you care about.
-It uses the latest and greatest tech: Rails 8.1, Turbo, Stimulus, and Hotwire Native.
-So it only makes sense that when I wanted to support a "Load More" button to load more posts in a list, I would expect to be able to do it without writing a lick of JS.
+It works by aggregating all posts from friends over the past week into a single newsletter that you get once a week.
+I needed a way to paginate the newsletter list so users could "Load More" older results if they want to go further back in time.
+It uses the latest and greatest tech: Rails 8.1, Turbo, Stimulus, and Hotwire Native, so naturally I wanted to do this without writing a lick of JS.
 Here is the functionality I ended up building:

 <video class="max-w-100 mx-auto" src="/assets/blogs/videos/load-more-friends-weekly.mp4?v2" loop autoplay playsinline></video>